pixelated/pixelated-dispatcher/README.md

-pixelated-dispatcher
+Pixelated Dispatcher
 ====================

 [![Build Status](https://travis-ci.org/pixelated-project/pixelated-dispatcher.svg?branch=master)](https://travis-ci.org/pixelated-project/pixelated-dispatcher)
 [![Coverage Status](https://coveralls.io/repos/pixelated-project/pixelated-dispatcher/badge.svg?branch=master)](https://coveralls.io/r/pixelated-project/pixelated-dispatcher?branch=master)

-The `pixelated-dispatcher` is what you will need to host Pixelated for more than one user.
+The Pixelated Dispatcher is used to host Pixelated for more than one user.
 It allows you to run, manage and restrict access (using a login form) to different instances of the [pixelated-user-agent](https://github.com/pixelated-project/pixelated-user-agent).

+By default, the Pixelated Dispatcher will connect to our test provider, `try.pixelated-project.org`.
+In order to run your own provider, see [pixelated-platform](https://github.com/pixelated-project/pixelated-platform).

 **The Pixelated Dispatcher is still in early development state!
 Hence the setup is sometimes still less straight forward than expected.
 You will find more details as you go through this README.**

 ![High level architecture pixelated-dispatcher](https://pixelated-project.org/assets/images/pixelated-dispatcher.png)

-# Try it!
+# Getting started

-## Vagrant

-This repository contains a `Vagrantfile` that helps set up a running pixelated-dispatcher installation within a virtual machine in case you just want to look around.
+This repository contains a `Vagrantfile` that helps set up a running pixelated-dispatcher installation within a virtual machine.
 Just [install vagrant](https://www.vagrantup.com/downloads.html), fork/clone this repository and, in the project's root folder, run:

     vagrant up

 After all the dependencies are downloaded and the service is running, you can access the login page at [https://localhost:8080/](https://localhost:8080/).
+By default, the dispatcher will connect to our test provider at `try.pixelated-project.org`.

-To login to the virtual machine, use `vagrant ssh`.
+Now that the service is running, you can login to the virtual machine with `vagrant ssh` and run our suite of automated tests:

+    cd /vagrant
+    python setup.py test

-## Debian packages
+# Debian packages

-We have debian packages available in our repository.
+We have Debian packages available in our repositories.
 Use these commands to install them:

 ```bash
 apt-key adv --keyserver pool.sks-keyservers.net --recv-keys 0x287A1542472DC0E3